DataFrame methods

 |

-An optional list of column names or a string to select a subset of columns before counting nulls. |
+Optional column name or names to select before counting nulls. |

 None